 When in this neighbourhood, I several times heard of the Sierra de las Cuentas: a hill distant many miles to the northward.
 The name signifies hill of beads.
 I was assured that vast numbers of little round stones, of various colours, each with a small cylindrical hole, are found there.
-Formerly the eastern coast of Africa, about one hundred miles to the eastward of St. John's river, some quartz crystals with their edges blunted from attrition, and mixed with gravel on the sea-beach.
+Formerly the Indians used to collect them, for the purpose of making necklaces and bracelets - a taste, I may observe, which is common to all savage nations, as well as to the most polished.
+I did not know what to understand from this story, but upon mentioning it at the Cape of Good Hope to Dr. Andrew Smith, he told me that he recollected finding on the south-eastern coast of Africa, about one hundred miles to the eastward of St. John's river, some quartz crystals with their edges blunted from attrition, and mixed with gravel on the sea-beach.
 Each crystal was about five lines in diameter, and from an inch to an inch and a half in length.
 Many of them had a small canal extending from one extremity to the other, perfectly cylindrical, and of a size that readily admitted a coarse thread or a piece of fine catgut.
 Their colour was red or dull white.
 The natives were acquainted with this structure in crystals.
-I have mentioned these circumstances because, although no crystallised body is at present known to assume this form, it may lead some future traveller to investigate the real nature of such stones.
+I have mentioned these circumstances because, although no crystallized body is at present known to assume this form, it may lead some future traveller to investigate the real nature of such stones.